Malivil/TTT-Randomat-20/API.md

     - *active_class* - The player's current weapon class
     - *active_kind* - The player's current weapon kind

+**EVENT:NotifyTeamChange(newMembers, roleTeam)** - Sends a message to the members of the targeted team, telling them the players in the `newMembers` list have joined them.
+*Realm:* Server\
+*Parameters:*
+- *newMembers* - The table of players who have switched teams
+- *roleTeam* - The `ROLE_TEAM_*` value from Custom Roles for TTT, specifying which team to send the message to

 **EVENT:RemoveHook(hooktype, suffix)** - Removes the hook of the given hook type bound to this event.\
 *Realm:* Server\
 *Parameters:*